nathanmsmith/nathansmith.io/src/content/posts/scraping-enrollment-data-from-the-ucla-registrar-part-two/index.md

 My initial approach to multiple terms was to create a new database for each term.
 My original database was named to `fall2019` and the new database was renamed to `winter2020`.
 However, this didn't seem like a sustainable option, especially if I wanted to compare data across terms.

-Around this time, my friend [Richard](http://ryang72.com/) also pointed out an interesting tidbit to me: even though they weren't listed on the main Schedule of Classes page, one could create course search page urls for any term back to 1999 by modifying the `t` variable.[^4] The webpages were all in the same format as the current page, so I could scrape 20 years of course enrollment data.
+Around this time, my friend [Richard](http://ryang72.com/) also pointed out an interesting tidbit to me: even though they weren't listed on the main Schedule of Classes page, you can create course search page urls for any term back to 1999 by modifying the `t` variable.[^4] The webpages were all in the same format as the current page, so I could scrape 20 years of course enrollment data.
 This was exciting.

 ### Subject area changes